rem1niscence/canopy/fsm/dex.md

 ---

-### Incomplete or Failed Batches
-- If a batch cannot be processed due to incomplete cross-chain receipts, processing is aborted and retried in the next trigger.
-- A batch may retry up to **3 times**, with each retry corresponding to **5 blocks**.
-- After holding a locked batch for 15 blocks without success, the batch is dropped and all orders are refunded.

----

 ### Order Processing
 - Orders within a batch are sorted pseudorandomly using the **hash of the previous block** on the processing chain.
 - All computations, including LP points and swaps, use **integer math with floor rounding**.